Jahanvi2013/udate-forecasting/README.md

 # udate-forecasting
-This repository contains all the analysis for a sales forecasting problem, across different stores in the Germany.
+This repository contains the analysis for sales forecasting across different stores in Germany.